michaelrommel/nvim-silicon/README.md

 This differs from `silicon.nvim` as that plugin uses a rust binding to call directly into the silicon rust library.

 The plugin has been mentioned in a recent YouTube video by "Dreams of Code", titled ["Create beautiful code screenshots in Neovim.
-Without damaging your wrists."](https://youtu.be/ig_HLrssAYE?si=R2OXs7EgcLZ8dj6r) Thank you, Dreams of Code, for the nice words!
+Without damaging your wrists."](https://youtu.be/ig_HLrssAYE?si=R2OXs7EgcLZ8dj6r) Thank you, Elliott, for the kind words!

 ## Features